Homemade Halloween Candy Recipes

 Halloween and trick or treating isn't the same as it was when I was a young boy back in the 1950s.

-Nowadays it's best not to give your trick or treaters homemade candies at the door as most parents will simply throw them away because of safety concerns.
+Nowadays it's best not to give trick-or-treaters homemade candies at the door, as most parents will simply throw them away because of safety concerns.
 Sadly, times have changed.

 Instead, plan a Halloween party at home and invite other parents and their children to share in your homemade treats.